I’ve Got a Shiny New Website, Show Me the Money?Reading Time: 8 minutes

-Being one of Peterborough’s fastest-growing digital agencies, Echo is constantly being asked to help install or optimise eCommerce websites.
-Our team of digital marketing and web design gurus may know how to create engaging websites that convert, but generating sales is not as easy as it seems – just ask any experienced eCommerce business owner.
+Being one of Peterborough’s fastest-growing digital agencies, Echo is constantly being asked to help install or optimise websites for better performance.
+Our team of digital marketing and web design gurus may know how to create engaging websites that convert, but generating sales is not as easy as it seems – just ask any experienced business owner that has success online.

 Read our blog to learn why eCommerce websites can take time to yield results and why they’re so important for start-ups and established businesses alike.
 Don’t be like the 50% of new businesses that fail within their first year; invest in your eCommerce website and prepare yourself for the long road ahead.
 Then you can reap the rewards.